Up to 1,200 civilians may be in plant in eye of Ukraine battle, separatist says | Law-Order

 "We offer the militants of nationalist battalions and foreign mercenaries located at the Azot plant to cease any hostilities," the defense ministry said.
 Russia's defense ministry said what it said were Ukrainian "militants" had deliberately led civilians into the Azot plant and were using them as human shields.

 Reuters was unable to verify that claim.
 Ukraine has denied Russian claims that it uses civilians as human shields.
-Russia's humanitarian corridor northwards to the city of Svatove will be open until Wednesday evening, the defense ministry said.
+Russia's humanitarian corridor northwards to the city of Svatove was supposed to be open until Wednesday evening, the defense ministry said.

 President Vladimir Putin has repeatedly said that the main immediate reason for what he casts as a "special military operation" was to protect the Russian speakers of Donbas from persecution and attack by Ukraine.
 Ukraine and its Western backers say Russia is waging unprovoked war against a sovereign state which is fighting for its existence.
 Kyiv says Russia's claim of persecution of Russian speakers is a baseless pretext for the invasion.